Jems22/fastlane-plugin-increment_version_code/README.md

 [![fastlane Plugin Badge](https://rawcdn.githack.com/fastlane/fastlane/master/fastlane/assets/plugin-badge.svg)](https://rubygems.org/gems/fastlane-plugin-increment_version_code)

+# !!!!
+DEPRECATED WARNING !!!!

+This package is no longer being maintained.
+Thank you for your interest!

 ## Getting Started

 This project is a [fastlane](https://github.com/fastlane/fastlane) plugin.
 To get started with `fastlane-plugin-increment_version_code`, add it to your project by running: